The Democratic operative who beat Trump on Facebook is bracing for the war ahead

 McGowan knows the damage that partisan misinformation can do.
 After a voter tabulation app made by a for-profit spin-off of Acronym failed disastrously during last year’s Iowa caucus, she became the target of a few conspiracy theories herself.
 (The startup’s name, Shadow Inc., didn’t help.)
 The incident brought intense scrutiny to Acronym, and its associated super PAC, Pacronym, spooked some donors and fed a burning skepticism about its venture-backed, Silicon Valley-style approach to progressive politics.

-McGowan was also accused of profiting from her consulting firm, Lockwood Strategies, which has worked for Acronym, and of dabbling in partisan news through another venture: Courier Newsroom, a network of news sites promoted through Facebook and funded primarily by the PAC.
+McGowan was also accused of profiting from her consulting firm, Lockwood Strategies, which has worked for Acronym, and of dabbling in partisan news through another venture: Courier Newsroom, a network of news sites promoted through Facebook and funded in part by the nonprofit.

 Courier’s sites—one for each of six key swing states, plus The Americano, targeted at Latino audiences—do not publish false content, but their funding has raised legitimate concerns.
 Critics called it a clandestine political operation masquerading as local news; fact-checkers worried about transparency and largely positive content about Democratic candidates; one watchdog group filed a complaint with the Federal Election Commission.
 McGowan, a former journalist, defended the sites as a weapon for cutting through the smog of right-wing misinformation.

 It’s an idea that will outlive Courier, despite the criticism, and whatever happens to it next.
-McGowan isn’t saying what that is exactly, but she’s clear that Acronym’s billionaire-funded spending spree wasn’t meant to last far past the election.
+McGowan isn’t saying what that is exactly, but she’s clear that Acronym’s billionaire-funded ad spree wasn’t meant to last far past the election.
 (The non-profit is still spending at least $1 million on digital ads to help Democrats win Georgia’s two Senate seats in January’s runoff election.)
 Last month, Hoffman said that another investment, Alloy, a high-profile progressive startup that ruffled party feathers, would shut down, noting that its work was done.
 But McGowan is determined to see Acronym’s lessons—and data—live on.
 And if progressives want to keep winning in an increasingly noisy landscape, she says projects like Courier are going to be essential.

 Tara McGowan